srang/samuelrang.com/_posts/tech/_posts/2021-01-04-jekyll-tag-links.md

 {% endraw %}
 {% endhighlight %}

+This plugin has two custom classes, a Generator and a Page.
+The `TagPageGenerator` iterates through all the Tags in the Site and generates a new `TagPage` for each, passing in the Tag and all Posts with that Tag.
+Generators are automatically run as the site is built.
+The `TagPage` assigns the array of posts and the name of the tag to named variables in the Page so they can be easily accessed via `page.tag_posts` and `page.tag_name`, respectively.

 >For those with a keen eye, you may notice another small tweak.
-I had trouble with the example iteration: `site.tags.each do |category, posts|` left the `posts` variable empty.
-Instead I ended up iterating over `site.keys` and then fetching the posts in the loop: `site.tags[tag]`.
+I had trouble with the iteration from the official Jekyll example code: `site.tags.each do
+|category, posts|` left the `posts` variable empty.
+Instead, I ended up
+iterating over `site.keys` and fetching the posts in the loop with `site.tags[tag]`.

+### Building and Deploying the Site

-The last step to using a custom plugin was figuring out how to manually deploy the site since I could no longer let GitHub automagically package things.
-There were lots of posts and strategies out there, but I landed on [this one](https://surdu.me/2020/02/04/jekyll-git-hook.html) using pre-push git hooks because it was simple and I understood how it worked.
+To use my new custom plugin, I needed to switch to manually building and deploying the site, since I could no longer let GitHub automagically do that.
+There are lots of posts and strategies out there, but I landed on [this one](https://surdu.me/2020/02/04/jekyll-git-hook.html) using pre-push git
+hooks:

+`.git/hooks/pre-push`
 {% highlight bash linenos %}
 {% raw %}
 #!/bin/sh